 Act on Customer Feedback

-The first thing you have to do is respond and respond as quickly as possible.
+The first thing you have to do is respond to negative reviews quickly as possible.
 The more quickly you are able to address things, the more manageable the situation will become.
 Ensure that you have all the relevant information on hand and start by clearing up any misunderstanding that exists.
 Responding in a personal manner shows you have effective customer service policies in place.

 The second thing is that you must take the time to truly listen.
 It is all too easy to have a knee-jerk reaction and respond immediately, but that is not always the best solution.
 Similarly, if the counter-response is not as effective as you would have hoped, you shouldn’t give up.
 Instead, you should listen to what is really being said.